 Stillorgan Reservoir Upgrade Project

-After almost 150 years serving the community, the Stillorgan Reservoir will be modernised to adequately meet current requirements and the needs of future generations.
-This is a priority project for Irish Water and necessary to ensure a secure and sustainable supply of water to over 200,000 people in south Dublin.
+After almost 150 years serving the community, the Stillorgan Reservoir has been modernised to adequately meet current requirements and the needs of future generations.

 About this project

-Construction on the new covered Stillogran Reservoir commenced in November 2018 following An Bord Pleanála approval of the planning application to ensure Irish Water will retain the entire site for this future development.
+Construction on the new covered Stillorgan Reservoir commenced in November 2018 following An Bord Pleanála approval of the planning application to ensure Irish Water will retain the entire site for this future development.

-Once the new covered storage is fully commissioned, the existing Upper and Lower Reservoirs will be decommissioned and the site will be landscaped.
+Now that the new covered reservoir is operational, the existing Upper and Lower Reservoirs will be decommissioned and the site will be landscaped.
 It is expected that this will take approximately twelve months.

 The site will remain an active water supply site and contains high pressure pipes and valves.
 As a consequence the use of the site for publicly accessible open space is not feasible.